 LLMs are great at structuring sentences, copying a defined writing tone, and formatting information correctly.
 However, they can also confidently make up information.

 Hallucinations aren’t glitches.
 They’re not something you can easily prompt around.
 They’re a structural reality of how LLMs work.
+In their own terms of service, generative AI companies tell users to check outputs.

 What are the most common types of hallucinations?